from £50 /night help

 The Andalucia / Malaga Province region

 Alora is perched on a hill within a fertile valley (Guadalhorce) and shares the climate of the Costa del Sol (hot in summer, mild in winter, lots of sun, occasional heavy rain).
-It is surrounded by miles of natural park, and some spectacular landscapes.
+It is surrounded by miles of beautiful countryside, with walking, climbing, wild life and some spectacular landscapes.

 Availability Your dates are available